 The BArts’ sponsored My Kind of Music free, lunchtime piano concerts at the Spotlight cover a lovely mixture of music from popular classics to evergreens, film themes and musical theatre.
 Usually on the first Wednesday in the month, from 12.00 to 2.00 pm in the Spotlight Café Bar, they are very popular, so booking a table is advisable.

-BArts’ continuing support for local artists and photographers is demonstrated by two exhibitions scheduled at The Spotlight.
-Mellow Fruitfulness is focused on the pleasures of Autumn and runs from October to November.
-Circles explores the huge variety of ways that the shape features in Nature and in man-made objects and runs from January to February.
+BArts’ support for local artists and photographers used to be demonstrated by exhibitions scheduled at The Spotlight.
+Mellow Fruitfulness, focused on the pleasures of Autumn, was to have run from October to November and Circles, exploring the huge variety of ways that the shape features in Nature and in man-made objects, from January to February.

 Our long-established Let’s Do Lunch events still manage to attract capacity audiences and focus on an eclectic mixture of subjects from the Arts and Social History.
 There’s usually a bit of ‘tongue in cheek’ humour, lots of musical illustrations and the buffet lunch is very good value, with a glass of wine or fruit juice included in the £15 ticket.
 Subjects coming up include Impressionism in the Arts, Eccentrics, Poets Laureate and Ideas of Beauty.

 This year on October 9th, The Artful Badger Open Evening at The Spotlight is a chance to see the range of BArts’ activities and many of our groups in action.
-There’s free entry and free entertainment, back stage tours, a lighting display and an exhibition.
+There’s free entry and free entertainment, back stage tours, and a lighting display.